Spicery/gingerdocs/ginger_aspirations.rst

 annotations and has an advanced package system.

-The most similar well-known language is probably Common LISP & CLOS.
+The most similar well-known language is probably Common LISP (with CLOS, the Common Lisp Object System).
 But :mod:`Ginger` has a rich Algol-like external syntax, an XML transport form, and multiple values are a central, well-integrated feature.
-The way :mod:`Ginger` deals with multiple values is, we think, is what most programmers are going to find special about the language.
+The way :mod:`Ginger` deals with multiple values is, we think, is what most programmers will find striking about the language.

 We hope it will be your “Other Programming Language”.